ShiftLeftSecurity/fuzzyc2cpg/README.md

                 --preprocessor-executable <path/to/preprocessor/executable>
 ```

-All preprocessor options may be specified more than once, with the exception of `--out` and `--preprocessor-executable`.
+All preprocessor options may be specified more than once, with the exception of `--output` and `--preprocessor-executable`.
 By default, fuzzyc2cpg will attempt to execute the preprocessor at `./fuzzypp/bin/fuzzyppcli`.

 Run the following to see a complete list of available options: